-Ring sizing needs to be precise in order for your ring to fit comfortably and properly.
+Wedding Ring Jewelry Sizing needs to be precise in order for your ring to fit comfortably and properly.
 Even the slightest difference (1mm) will make a difference.
 I wouldn’t trust a string measurement.

 The best way to measure your ring size is to order an inexpensive ring sizer on Amazon.
 They are only a few dollars and will save you the second guessing of your measuring skills.

 - Measure each finger you might wear a ring and write it down.

-- Also, measure each hand, as ring sizes tend to be different o each side.
+- Also, measure each hand, as ring Jewelry Sizing tend to be different o each side.
 For instance, my left hand ring finger is a 4.25, but my right hand is a 5.75!
 This type of sizing difference happens when you wear your wedding ring every day, the finger will stay within the size of your ring, while your ring-free fingers tend to get larger with age.